Thinking of studying abroad? Then this guide is for you. Learn how I moved to the UK and everything I think you need to know about studying abroad.

 At least in Australia, all you need to do is pass your exchange courses.
 Your actual marks are irrelevant and only a Pass/Fail is shown on your transcript.
 Take this as an opportunity to get rid of the pressure- choose subjects you’re interested in.
 If you’re studying at a Scottish uni, maybe take an intro class to Scottish history and culture.
 The world is your oyster!

 It is also a good opportunity to take harder subjects overseas if you want to complete the equivalent core or elective course at home.
-For my finance peeps, corporate finance is a common subject to take overseas because it is known to be hard at UNSW.

 Since I was going on exchange, I could pick finance electives that weren’t even offered at home.
 I took Risk Management and I knew absolutely no one.
 I forgot to attend the second tutorial because I happened to be on a plane to Dublin, Ireland.
-Ok- I forgot lol.
+Ok- I forgot alright.
 No regrets.

 More importantly, you have no excuse to make the most of every opportunity and live up your new life abroad.
 If this means massive frat and sorority parties in the States or clubbing till 3am 3 times a week in Europe- make the most of the social life both at uni and in your new cities and countries.
 You have absolutely no reason to hit the books all day.
 But remember you do need to study every now and again.